Policy

 Whai ākona

-What have I learned through my experiences of working with rangatahi or tamariki who end up on remand?
+What have I learned through my experiences of working with tamariki or rangatahi who are placed in a remand home?
 What helped them, and what would I do differently next time?

 When this policy applies

-This policy applies when rangatahi or tamariki have been:
+This policy applies when tamariki or rangatahi have been:

-- detained in the custody of the Oranga Tamariki chief executive under section 238(1)(d), and
+- detained in the custody of the Oranga Tamariki chief executive under section 238(1)(d), or

 - placed in the custody of the Oranga Tamariki chief executive by Police following arrest under section 235 (detention is authorised but not required), and

-- a community remand home has been identified as a suitable placement.
+- a community remand home has been identified as a suitable care arrangement.

-The policy does not apply to remand home kaimahi operated by partners.
-These homes set out their own requirements for kaimahi.
+This policy does not apply to the kaimahi working in a remand home operated by partners.

 Remand Options Investigation Tool

-If the recommendation is to remand in custody, the youth justice social worker, in consultation with their supervisor, needs to consider whether a remand home is the best option.
-The decision must be made by the supervisor in consultation and with input from a next-level manager (as soon as practicable).
+If the ROIT recommendation is to remand te tamaiti or rangatahi in custody, the youth justice social worker, in consultation with their supervisor, must consider whether a remand home is the best option.
+The decision must be made by the supervisor in consultation and with input from a next-level maanger (as soon as practicable).
+We must record our advice in the ROIT of where te tamaiti or rangatahi should be remanded, demonstrating how we have balanced:

 Staff resource: Remand Options Investigation Tool – templates

-When a decision has been made that a remand home is the most appropriate place for a rangatahi or te tamaiti to live while they await their hearing, the youth justice social worker must prepare a youth justice admission request.
-Admission requests are assessed by a placement team as set out in the guidance (to come).
+When a decision has been made that a remand home is the most appropriate care arrangement for a tamaiti or rangatahi while they await their hearing, the youth justice social worker must prepare a youth justice admission request.
+Admission requests are assessed by a placement team.
+They can be sent to the Youth Justice Community Placements team.

 Deciding on a key social worker

 It is important that families, whānau, family groups and community visits and connections are actively pursued and promoted.
-The visits with tamariki and rangatahi in care or custody policy will apply.
+It is expected that tamariki and rangatahi in a residence have a minimum weekly contact and monthly face-to-face contact with their youth justice social worker.

 Admission to remand homes